Outline

 Students’ Goals

-- I can perform Fourier analysis of functions and explain its physical interpretation.
+- I can perform Fourier analysis of functions.

-- Utilizing computers and online resources, I can numerically solve problems in linear algebra.
+- Utilizing Python and online resources, I can numerically solve problems in linear algebra, basic differential equations, or other topics learned in the previous semesters.

 Guidance document